Promote creativity and creative learning in young children.

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a nationally recognised qualification designed for those working or volunteering in early years settings, such as nurseries, preschools, and childminding environments.
-It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a focus on the Early Years Foundation Stage (EYFS) framework.
-This diploma is ideal for practitioners aiming to become key workers, room leaders, or progress to higher education in childhood studies.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or aspiring to work in early years settings, such as nurseries, preschools, and childminding environments.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a strong focus on the early years (0-5 years).
+This diploma is part of the Innovate Awarding Occupational Qualification framework and aligns with the Early Years Foundation Stage (EYFS) statutory framework in England.
+It equips learners with the theoretical understanding and practical competence to promote children's learning, health, and well-being, while also addressing safeguarding, equality, and partnership working with families.

 Key Concepts